jazzband/wagtailmenus/docs/source/contributing/packaging_releases.rst

 4. Make sure ``CHANGELOG.md`` is updated with details of any changes since the last release.

-5. Make sure the release notes for the new version in have been created / updated in ``docs/source/releases/`` and is referenced in ``docs/source/releases/index.rst``.
+5. Make sure the release notes for the new version have been created / updated in ``docs/source/releases/`` and are referenced in ``docs/source/releases/index.rst``.

 6. If releasing a 'final' version, following an 'alpha' or 'beta' release,